pranav-joshi-iitgn/CN-A1/README.md

 ---

 According to the manual page for `traceroute` :

 > If there is no response within a certain timeout, an "*" (asterisk) is printed for that probe.

 This timeout could happen due to various reasons, such as

 - the probe packet being lost (in case of UDP probes for example)
 - the Round-Trip-Time being too large for that router/host.
 - A firewall preventing the host from responding to UDP packets.
   For example, one such firewall exists for `dominos.com`.
 This is talked about in detail in the answer for Q5.
+- A router not sending ICMP (time to live exceeded) responses for messages that reach TTL value of 0 when being processed by it.
+In such a case, the probes for the corresponding initial TTL will not get a response, but ones after them may still get responses since those responses will be generated by different routers or the destination end-system.

 ---

+<div style="page-break-after: always;"></div>

 ### Question 3